craue/TwigExtensionsBundle/README.md

 TwigExtensionsBundle is just a collection of Twig extensions i find useful.

+A live demo with code examples can be found at http://craue.de/sf2playground/en/CraueTwigExtensions/.

 This bundle should be used in conjunction with Symfony2.

 ## DecorateEmptyValueExtension